 However, the plant floor chain is part of a larger set of activities, all of which are essential for converting materials to products and getting them to the customer.
 This value chain in manufacturing consists of primary and secondary activities.

 Primary activities are essential for satisfying customer demand.
 Secondary activities are also essential but contribute indirectly: Withdraw them, and production would still be able to continue for a while.
 In the longer term, though, their absence would leave the business unable to give customers what they want.
+The value is defined by what the customer perceives and pays for.

 Each link in the chain is itself composed of activities.
 For example, cutting material to size could be one link, but it consists of at least three lower-level links: load material, cut, and unload.